seabeya/tech-stack/git/README.md

 - `git switch`: Switch branches.
   - `[Name]` - Switch to the specified branch.
   - `-c [Name]` - Create a new branch and switch to it.
-    > You can use `-C` if the branch already exists, but we want to reset it.
+    > You can use `-C` if the branch already exists, but you want to reset it.
-- `git checkout`: Switch branches or restore working tree files.
+- `git checkout`: Switch branches (old approach) or restore working tree files (will discuss this later).
   - `[Name]` - Switch to the specified branch.
-  - `-b [Name]` - Create a new branch and switch to it. > You can use `-B` if the branch already exists, but we want to reset it.
+  - `-b [Name]` - Create a new branch and switch to it.
-    > When you move between branches, your codebase will be updated accordingly to match that branch you are on.
+    > You can use `-B` if the branch already exists, but you want to reset it.

 When you switch branches in Git while having uncommitted changes, the behavior depends on the nature of the changes you have made: